seanking/async-await/README.md

 ```

 ## Promises
 A promise is an object that represents an operation that has completed.
-A promise takes a _resolve_ callback and _reject_ callback as parameters.
+The _Promise_ constructor takes a _resolve_ callback and _reject_ callback as parameters.
 The _resolve_ callback is called after a successful completion of the asynchronous operation with the results of the operation passed into the callback.
 The _reject_ callback is called after an error and the error passed into the callback.

 ### Define Promise